Summer Game Fest: 2025

 Justin Carter of Gizmodo commented that "five years in, Summer Game Fest still feels like it has no real identity of its own beyond an extension of the annual year's end Game Awards" and despite wanting to be E3, it "can't be that, both because publishers have their individual, more regular showcases, and it doesn't want to be perceived as disrespectful to the medium and its audience happy to receive recognition but not the criticism that comes with it".
-Ash Parrish of The Verge noted there were good games shown at the Summer Game Fest, however, there was "nothing big enough to anchor the show" and "as the industry faces its third straight year of rampant layoffs, cancellations, delays, and studio closures we're finally starting to see the pipeline of blockbuster games dry up".
-Nathan Grayson of Aftermath highlighted the juxtaposition between attending the Summer Game Fest and the nearby June 2025 Los Angeles protests, stating "the whiplash is impossible to ignore" and "willingly or not, SGF attendees were gifted a front-row seat to authentic community action".
+Ash Parrish of The Verge noted there were good games shown at Summer Game Fest, however, there was "nothing big enough to anchor the show" and "as the industry faces its third straight year of rampant layoffs, cancellations, delays, and studio closures we're finally starting to see the pipeline of blockbuster games dry up".
+Nathan Grayson of Aftermath highlighted the juxtaposition between attending Summer Game Fest and the nearby June 2025 Los Angeles protests against mass deportation, stating "the whiplash is impossible to ignore" and "willingly or not, SGF attendees were gifted a front-row seat to authentic community action".
 He noted that discussions on the protests came "up organically more often than not" and that "the overriding sentiment SGF attendees feel the need to convey, as though it's a weight threatening to cave in their chests, is guilt.
 Multiple PR people repeatedly lament that they can't make it out into the streets because of job obligations".
-Parrish similarly commented that while she was "ensconced in a happy bubble" at the Summer Game Fest, "the escalating conflict between demonstrators protesting against immigration raids and the Los Angeles Police Department cast a dark and soul-shaking pall that could not be ignored".
+Parrish similarly commented that while she was "ensconced in a happy bubble" at Summer Game Fest, "the escalating conflict between demonstrators protesting against immigration raids and the Los Angeles Police Department cast a dark and soul-shaking pall that could not be ignored".

+2026

+The seventh Summer Game Fest was held from June 5 to 8, 2026, at the Dolby Theatre in Los Angeles.

+The following publishers attended the event: